Assertive Mobile Youth Outreach Services

 Other referral information

-Referrals to Assertive Mobile Youth Outreach Services are made by your current mental health team (for example, your community Child and Youth Mental Health Services team or Evolve).
+Referrals to Assertive Mobile Youth Outreach Services are made by your current mental health team (for example, your community Child and Youth Mental Health Services team).
 Prior to making a referral your team will talk about Assertive Mobile Youth Outreach Services with you and your family/carers, and seek your consent for a referral to be made.
 When you are independent from your parents/carers, you will be asked to provide informed consent where possible.
 You will be encouraged to involve your parents/carers in treatment where appropriate.

 When Assertive Mobile Youth Outreach Services receives a referral for you, they will discuss this referral at their multidisciplinary team meeting.
 The team will consider if Assertive Mobile Youth Outreach Services is the best service to meet the needs of your family/carers.